 Commentary on Receivables economic conditions and ECLs is a significant estimate.
-The amount of ECLs is sensitive to changes in circumstances and of forecast economic conditions.
-Note that the agencies' historical credit loss experience and forecast of economic conditions may not be representative of customer's actual default in the future.
+The amount of ECLs sensitive to changes in circumstances and of forecast economic conditions.
+Note that the agencies' historical credit loss experience and forecast of econor conditions may not be representative of customer's actual default in the future.
 AASB 7.35H 9.
-AASB 7 requires an entity to disclose by class of financial instrument, a tabular reconciliation of the loss allowance from the opening balance to the closing balance.
-The reconciliation should include amounts representing the changes in the gross carrying amount of financial instruments that contributed to the changes in the loss allowance (for example, origination or acquisition of assets and write-offs) AASB 15.113(b) Impairment losses on receivables from contracts with customers must be disclosed separately from impairment losses on other contracts.
-Impairment of receivables that are not a financial asset AASB 9.Aus2.1.1 Certain receivables are not financial assets in accordance with AASB 9, such as taxes receivable from a taxpayer.
-Where material, the basis for recognising and measuring impairment losses on these receivables should be separately disclosed.
-While statutory receivables may not be a financial asset, para Aus2.1.1 of AASB 9 states that the initial recognition and measurement requirements in AASB 9 apply to non-contractual receivables arising from statutory requirements as if those receivables are financial instruments.
+AASB 7 requires an entity to disclose by class of financial instrument, a tabu reconciliation of the loss allowance from the opening balance to the closing balan.
+The reconciliation should include amounts representing the changes in the gracarrying amount of financial instruments that contributed to the changes in the lallowance (for example, origination or acquisition of assets and write-offs) AASB 15.113(b) Impairment losses on receivables from contracts with customers must be disclose separately from impairment losses on other contracts.
+Impairment of receivables that are not a financial asset AASB 9.Aus2.1.1 Certain receivables are not financial assets in accordance with AASB 9, such as tax receivable from a taxpayer.
+Where material, the basis for recognising and measur impairment losses on these receivables should be separately disclosed.
+While statut receivables may not be a financial asset, para Aus2.1.1 of AASB 9 states that the ini recognition and measurement requirements in AASB 9 apply to non-contract receivables arising from statutory requirements as if those receivables are financial instruments.
 Disclosure Treasury Mandates 11.
-The notes are to disclose receivables, distinguishing between sale of goods and services from contracts with customers, retained taxes, fees and fines, prepayments and other major categories of receivables (e.g. personnel services receivable for AASB 101.78(b) entities providing personnel services per TC15-07).
-Any allowance for impairment of receivables is to be shown as a deduction.
-The current and non-current portions of TC15-07 receivables are to be separately disclosed.
+The notes are to disclose receivables, distinguishing between sale of goods a services from contracts with customers, retained taxes, fees and fines, prepayme and other major categories of receivables (e.g. personnel services receivable) AASB 101.78(b) entities providing personnel services per TC15-07).
+Any allowance for impairmen receivables is to be shown as a deduction.
+The current and non-current portions TC15-07 receivables are to be separately disclosed.
 AASB 7.8 12.
-The carrying amounts for each of the categories of financial instruments under AASB 9 must be separately disclosed, either on the face of the Statement of Financial Position or in the notes to the financial statements.
+The carrying amounts for each of the categories of financial instruments un AASB 9 must be separately disclosed, either on the face of the Statement of Finance Position or in the notes to the financial statements.
 Refer Note 36.
 Reclassification 13.
-The following are the general requirements on reclassification: AASB 9.4.4.1 In the rare circumstances when an entity changes its business model for managing financial assets, it must reclassify all impacted financial assets according to the basic classification and measurement criteria discussed earlier.
-An entity cannot reclassify financial liabilities.
-In general, reclassifications of financial assets are accounted for prospectively under AASB 9, i.e., they do not result in restatements of previously recognised gains, losses or interest income.
-AASB 7.12B-12D If the entity has reclassified a financial asset in or out of amortised cost, additional disclosures are required under AASB 7.
+The following are the general requirements on reclassification: AASB 9.4.4.1 In the rare circumstances when an entity changes its business model managing financial assets, it must reclassify all impacted financial ass according to the basic classification and measurement criteria discussed earl An entity cannot reclassify financial liabilities.
+In general, reclassifications of financial assets are accounted for prospectively un AASB 9, i.e., they do not result in restatements of previously recognised gains, loss or interest income.